-Breaking through the edge 2012 + [honorable mention awarded]
+Breaking through the edge, New York UN Headquarter Expansion, 2012 + [honorable mention awarded]

 Site Area : 34,093 m2